nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 ### The Core Loop

 1. **Play your game.** Run your character through adventures, vows, and encounters as you normally would.
-2. **Write a letter.** When your character does something that advances the Shared Vow, write an in-character letter describing what happened.
+2. **Write a Spotlight Letter.** When you have something meaningful to share — a milestone on the Shared Vow or a narrative moment worth telling — write an in-character letter describing what happened.
-3. **Mark progress.** The Organizer marks progress on the Shared Vow.
-Other players can take note of the nature of progress, including any story elements or impacts.
+3. **Mark progress (if applicable).** If your letter represents a milestone, the Organizer marks progress on the Shared Vow.
-4. **Wait your turn.** You can't mark progress twice in a row — someone else must contribute before you write another progress-marking letter.
+4. **Wait your turn.** You can't write two Spotlight Letters in a row — someone else must write before you can contribute again.
 5. **Repeat.** Keep playing, keep writing, watch the shared story unfold.

 ### The Shared Vow

 Every Epistolary campaign has a **Shared Vow** — a significant goal that multiple characters across multiple locations are working toward.
 This vow responds to **The Trouble**, a threat or situation affecting the entire region.

+The Shared Vow exists to connect many independent stories together — it is not the only thing you should pursue.
+You are encouraged to swear personal vows and chase them alongside the shared one.
+Your character's own goals, relationships, and adventures are the heart of your game.
+The Shared Vow is the thread that weaves everyone's stories into something larger.

 The Shared Vow is owned by the Organizer, who tracks progress based on player letters.
 You can't edit the vow file directly (The Foundry prevents that), but your letters drive its progress.